 So much has happened between the time between writing your last book and the writing with this one, specifically with your career, and the attention you’ve been getting.
 Having been the subject of think pieces and op-eds, did that affect your creative process at all?

 You know, it didn’t change my creative process.
 I feel like I’ve always just gone back to writing and being alone and finding a space within myself and finding a space in this world to create and that’s what I did with When Everything Feels Like the Movies and that’s what I did with Kens.
 I thought it was going to be different because I thought I was different, and of course I’m always different, I’m a different person every day I think.
 But what I found is it was very similar.
 It took a while to get this book published.
 I wrote the first draft in 2015, and sent it to my agent, and then started sending it out to editors.
 Because it’s such a unique book, there aren’t many comparative titles in young adult publishing right now.
 There’s more film references than book references.
 I think that was maybe a concern to some editors.
-I had a lot of editors that were interested in me, but they just didn’t think they were the right person for it.
 I went through this whole ritual of rejection, of failure, of feeling like maybe this isn’t my next book, and struggling to place it in the market.
 And then I got the yes.
 Which is the same thing that happened with When Everything Feels Like the Movies.
 You get a million nos, and then one person says yes and changes everything.

 Who do you hope reads this book?